comgeneltd/BackupToS3/docs/USAGE.md

 # Add a line to run daily at 2 AM
 0 2 * * * /path/to/s3backup.sh --run-now --password-file /path/to/.backup_password

+# Add verification job to run weekly (Sundays at 3 AM)
+0 3 * * 0 /path/to/s3backup.sh --run-now-verify --password-file /path/to/.backup_password
 ```

 ### Using Systemd